Getting up or giving up? Find out how to avoid significant traps of working from home and stay focused, productive, and motivated for your job.

 The biggest myth about working from home is that people who work from home are lazy and do not work enough.

 Just because they do not sit next to bosses or colleagues, skeptics assume that they do less work than employees who work in office conditions.
-This theory is not correct because various studies have shown that employees are often more productive at home than in an office environment.
+This theory is not correct.
+Various studies have shown that employees are often more productive at home than in an office environment.